VivanPanda/arduinomap/docs/week-1/rgb-led.md

 # The RGB LED

 An RGB (Red-Green-Blue) LED is is like 3 LEDs in one.
 We can use an RGB LED to produce a variety of colors by mixing different intensities of red, green and blue light.
+Search up `RGB LED` online to understand what one looks like.

 ## How it works